garyguo123456789/keeper-app-2/README.md

 # Project Documentation

 ## Overview
 This project is a RESTful API for a note-taking application developed using Node.js, Express, and MongoDB.
 The purpose of the project is to provide a backend service for managing and persisting notes with functionalities to create, retrieve, and delete notes.
+The frontend is built using React to ensure scalability, readability, and modularity of the frontend code.
+The notes are hosted and kept in a MongoDB database to ensure that the notes do not disappear after refreshing the page.
+Express.js and Node.js are used to frame the backend API and facilitate communication between the server and client.

 ## File Structure
 The project structure is organized as follows:
 - `/backend`: Contains the server-side code
   - `/models`: Defines the data models (e.g., `Note` model)
   - `/routes`: Handles different API routes for note operations
-  - `/controllers`: Contains business logic for handling requests

 ## Key Components
 ### Models